uv-cpp/s3client/doc/docs/custom_request.markdown

   // return all the <tag></tag> elements
   XMLRecords r = is["tagging/tagset/tag"];
   TagMap m;
+  // the `Get` function returns either the value in a
-  for(auto i: r) {
+  // `map` instance or the empty string if the key is not found for(auto i: r) {
     const auto k = Get(i,"/key");
     if(k.empty()) {